 K. S.-Comps. assemble West of Altar preparatory to forming Cherubim.
-(Cherubim is completed by interlacing fingers or by touching back of hands, and touching walls, beginning at South Wall, at time indicated by the reading of K. S.)
+(Cherubim is completed by arms forming a square, palms inward, touching back of hands, and touching walls, beginning at South Wall, at time indicated by the reading of K. S.)

-Stew.-It is the order of I. K. S. that you enter the Sanctuary and be received under the wings of the Cherubim.
+Steward-It is the order of I. K. S. that you enter the Sanctuary and be received under the wings of the Cherubim.